Sleek blowout tools: hair dryer, round brush, and towel on a marble counter.

 If you have fine hair, your main goal is likely volume and lift.
 The foundation for a bouncy blowout starts in the shower.
 Make sure you’re using a volumizing shampoo and conditioner to give your hair body before you even pick up the blow dryer.
 When it’s time to dry, consider using a traditional (non-ionic) dryer, as the technology can help create more fullness and texture.
 Focus on lifting the roots as you dry, and don't be afraid to flip your head upside down for the first few minutes of drying to get some extra oomph.
 A light-hold mousse applied to damp hair can also provide structure without weighing your strands down.

-Blowout Tips for Thick Hair
+Your Game Plan for Thick Hair

 Patience is your best friend when blowing out thick hair.
-Because you have more hair to work with, you’ll need to allow for more time—rushing the process is a recipe for frizz and uneven results.
+Because you have more hair to work with, you’ll need to allow for more timeβ€”rushing the process is a recipe for frizz and uneven results.
 It might take around 40 minutes, so put on some music and settle in.
 Sectioning is non-negotiable here; smaller, more manageable sections will ensure every strand gets fully dry and smooth.
 A powerful blow dryer will also be a game-changer, helping you work through the density more efficiently.
 Remember to keep the nozzle moving to distribute heat evenly and avoid concentrating too much on one spot for too long.

-Blowout Tips for Curly Hair
+Getting a Smooth Blowout on Curly Hair

 To get a sleek, smooth finish on curly hair, your focus should be on fighting frizz and creating tension.
 An ionic blow dryer is your best tool for this job, as it helps seal the hair cuticle for a shinier, less frizzy result.
 Before you start, apply a smoothing cream to damp hair to help loosen your curl pattern.
 As you dry each section, use a round or paddle brush to create significant tension, pulling the hair taut as you follow the brush with the dryer.
 This motion is what physically smooths the hair, so don't be shy with it.
 Always point the dryer’s nozzle downward to encourage the cuticles to lie flat.